SirBlobby/typst-desktop/README.md

 ## Features

 - **Local first**: Every document is an ordinary file in a folder you choose.
 Nothing is locked in a database, and any other editor can open the same files.
-- **Two views**: A file viewer for browsing folders, projects, and documents, and an editor view for writing.
+- **Two views**: A file viewer for browsing local and cloud files, and an editor view for writing.
 - **Single files or projects**: Open a lone `.typ` file, or a project folder with its own `typst.toml`, chapters, bibliography, and assets.
-- **Live preview**: The preview recompiles as you type.
+- **Live preview**: The preview recompiles as you type, and follows whichever file you are editing rather than only the entrypoint.
 Saving is not required to see changes.
-- **Editor**: Typst syntax highlighting, snippet autocompletion, a formatting toolbar, inline diagnostics, and optional `tinymist` language server support.
+- **Editor**: Typst syntax highlighting, snippet autocompletion, a formatting toolbar, page settings, inline diagnostics, and optional `tinymist` language server support.
-- **Cloud sync**: Link a project to a TypstDrive Space to push and pull changes, with three-way merge and a conflict resolver for files edited in both places.
+- **File explorer**: Folder selection, a right-click menu, drag and drop, rename, duplicate, move, and reveal in your file manager.
+- **Cloud workspace**: Browse your TypstDrive folders, documents, spaces, and everything shared with you.
+Download what you want on this device and open it straight from the cloud view.
+- **Sync**: Three-way merge with a conflict resolver, plus optional automatic sync on a timer.
+- **Autosave**: Off by default, or every 5, 10, or 15 seconds.
-- **Images and fonts**: Import files from anywhere on disk, or drag and drop them in.
-A shared asset library makes images and fonts available to every project.
+- **Images and fonts**: Import from anywhere on disk, drag and drop, or pull from your TypstDrive assets.
+A searchable asset browser with previews sits in the editor toolbar.
-- **Thumbnails**: Documents show their first compiled page; images show a preview.
+- **Thumbnails**: Documents and projects show their first compiled page; images show a preview.
 - **Image viewer**: Open images full screen with zoom and folder navigation.

 ## Storage